Why Gummies Cost More Than Capsules

 Quality control: more attributes to hold the line

-Both gummies and capsules must be produced under cGMP expectations, but gummies often carry more critical-to-quality physical attributes that have to be monitored closely.
+Both gummies and capsules must be produced under cGMP expectations, but gummies often carry more critical-to-quality physical attributes that need monitoring closely.
 A batch can meet analytical requirements and still fail commercially if texture, stickiness, or appearance triggers complaints and returns.

 Gummy programs commonly require tighter oversight of: